google/mtail/docs/Language.md

     triggered.
 *   `float(x)`, a function of one argument that performs type conversion to floating point numbers.
 The same rules apply as for `int()` above.
+*   `string(x)`, a function of one argument that performs conversion to string values.
 *   `strtol(x, y)`, a function of two arguments, which converts a string `x` to an integer using base `y`.
 Useful for translating octal or hexadecimal values in log messages.